Tim-W-James/blog/2022/1-overhaul-your-terminal-with-zsh+posh+more.md

 This guide will look at various ways you can improve your productivity by extending the functionality of your terminal, including:
 - **zsh**: A powerful shell that extends the feature set of bash.
 - **zsh plugins**: Auto-suggestions, completion, syntax highlighting and more.
-- **posh**: Custom prompt themes and display contextual information.
+- **prompts + themes**: Customize a clean prompt that displays contextual information, either using Powerlevel10k or Posh.

 ## Getting Started